Dean's Scholars Program

 About the Program

-Dean’s Scholars is a two-year program for Juniors and Seniors in the Elliott School interested in expanding their knowledge of the field of international affairs.
-It allows selected students to research a topic in which they are interested, to interact with a variety of actors in the field, and to strengthen valuable research, writing, and presentation skills.
-Through mentorship and personalized guidance, our scholars are offered the support and tools they need to build valuable professional connections, to pursue their passion for research, and to explore fellowship opportunities relevant to their interests.
+Dean’s Scholars is a selective two-year program for Juniors and Seniors in the Elliott School interested in expanding their knowledge of the field of international affairs.
+Students pursue an independent research topic of their choosing, interact with a variety of actors in the field, and strengthen valuable research, writing, and presentation skills.
+Through mentorship and personalized guidance, Dean’s Scholars are offered the support and tools they need to build valuable professional connections, to pursue their passion for research, and to explore fellowship opportunities relevant to their interests.

-Each student will select a faculty mentor and work with their mentor throughout the two years to design and execute their project.
-They will also attend a sequence of three required research courses taught by the Associate Director of the program and receive support and mentorship from him.
+Each student selects a faculty mentor with whom they work throughout the two years to design and execute their project.
+Dean’s Scholars also enroll in a sequence of three required research courses taught by program faculty and receive support and mentorship from them.
 Additionally, students in the program participate in exclusive Dean’s Scholars events and receive financial support to offset some of their research expenses.

 Application Information

-• A letter of recommendation submitted by a former or current professor to [email protected].
-The letter of recommendation should speak to your ability to succeed in a rigorous 2-year research program.
-Please have your recommender submit the letter before the March 31st deadline.
+• A letter of recommendation submitted by a former or current professor to [email protected] by the application deadline.
+The letter of recommendation should assess the quality of your research and writing and speak to your ability to succeed in a rigorous 2-year research program; your capacity to conduct research; your time management skills and capacity to work independently.
+The strongest letters articulate a clear sense of your approach to research and analysis.

-• An unofficial transcript with your name and all courses clearly visible.
-Further instructions for uploading an unofficial transcript can be found on the Google Form application above.
+• Unofficial transcript with your name and all courses clearly visible.

-If you have any questions, you can reach out to Dr. Alex Cromwell at [email protected].
+If you have any questions, please contact Dr. Maryam Z. Deloffre - [email protected].

 Eligibility